gfpkelly1986/survey-response-handler/README.md

 - Tabulate from tabulate
     This Library was used to display the full form and the age related form in tables in the terminal in a 'grid' format.

+# Record of Useful Python Methods Used:

+- The sum method for summing values from iterables.` sheet2_col_totals = [str(sum(x)) for x in sheet2_col_totals]`

+- The batch_get() method of the gspread library which is very useful to reduce API calls: ` col_values_anxious = SHEET.worksheet('Anxious').batch_get(['B2:B50', 'C2:C50', 'D2:D50', 'E2:E50'])`

+- The itemgetter method from the itemgetter library, extremely useful for slicing large data structures: `get = itemgetter(slice(0, 4), slice(4, 8), slice(8, 12), slice(12, 16))`

+- The map() method is used to apply a function on all the elements of specified iterable and return map object.
+It is used when you want to apply a single transformation to all the iterable elements`total = [(sum(map(int, list_of_values)))]`.
+This code converted all the string values contained within a list into integers so they could be summed in one line of code.

+-  The max method allowed me to get the highest values in the dictionary of social media platforms `platform_dict = {'Facebook': (leading_platforms[3][0][0]),'Instagram': (leading_platforms[3][0][1])'Twitter': (leading_platforms[3][0][2]),'Linked-In': (leading_platforms[3][0][3])}top_platform = max(platform_dict, key=platform_dict.get) top_platform = max(platform_dict, key=platform_dict.get)`.
+    - Some documentation for this method can be found here: [max method](https://python-reference.readthedocs.io/en/latest/docs/functions/max.html)

+# Bugs During Development:

+- The biggest issue I had during this project was unpacking large data structres to get the values I needed for calculations.
+It also took some time to realise that when passing in [['one','two','three']] to the update function of the gspread library, it will attempt to fill a row of data.
+If you pass it [['one'],['two'],['three']] it will attempt to fill a column of data.
+That took some time to figure out by testing various outputs in the terminal.

+- Small bug where my options were in the reverse order to how my method was returning them to the terminal.

+# Deployment

+- 3 Code Institute instructions that were noted before deployment:
+    - An extra key:value pair of port:8000 was required in Heroku.
+    - All input methods need \n at the end for the mock terminal to behave properly
+    - pip3 freeze > requirements.txt will put the required dependencies into the requirements.txt file so Heroku installs the correct library when it builds the application.

+- Main steps to deploy this project to Heroku:
+    1. Make sure the most up to date files are pushed to github repository
+    2. Create a new app from the Heroku dashboard.
+    3. Application will need a name and a region selected
+    4. Select the settings tab
+    5. Convig vars = Enviornment variable.
+This is sensitve data!
+Creds.json goes in this field as follows: CREDS:creds.json
+    6. Select 'Add buildpack' Order is important!
+Python must be on top of Node.js
+    7. Go to the Deploy tab and select it.
+    8. To connect your project to github, search your repository and click 'connect'
+    9. Enable automatic deploys so each new git push command is recognised
+    10. Manually deploy from the main branch
+    11. Click view to see your deployed site.